 A college credential for students who have successfully completed a sequence of career-technical education courses within a Board of Regents-approved CTE program that has been identified as fulfilling an employable set of skills recognized by Business and Industry.
 The issuance of this certificate requires that the student's work has been evaluated and stated outcomes have been met.
-The issuance of this certificate requires that the student's work has been requires that the student's work meets or exceeds competencies necessary for employment.
+The issuance of this certificate requires that the student's work meets or exceeds competencies necessary for employment.
 Credit course sequences shall be at least four and less than 24 credit hours and may include General Education courses appropriate to industry requirements.
 In a credit course sequence the student must earn a cumulative 2.0 GPA or better for all courses required in the certificate.